 In 1866, congregations Keneseth Israel and the short-lived Beth Israel received one acre within the cemetery for use as a Jewish burying ground.
 By 1882, this parcel was entirely in the hands of Keneseth Israel, and its success may have encouraged the founding of Sir Moses Montefiore Cemetery nearby later that decade.

-In the 1880s, a public controversy arose over raids in this cemetery’s poor sections by graverobbers from MCV seeking anatomical specimens.
-The anatomical man Chris Baker and his accomplices were caught in the act by police but released from custody shortly thereafter.
+In the early 1880s, public controversies arose over raids in this cemetery’s poor sections by graverobbers from the Medical College of Virginia seeking anatomical specimens.
+In 1882, the anatomical man Chris Baker and his accomplices were caught in the act by police but released from custody shortly thereafter following a pardon by the governor.
+A state anatomy law soon offered legal means to provide cadavers, but the depredations lingered in the memories of residents.

 In 1896, a lot bordering Oakwood and purchased by the Greenwood Memorial Association (the forerunner to East End Cemetery) was sold to the city for use as a “burying ground for colored paupers.”
+Maps would mark it as the “Colored Paupers Cemetery.”
 Hundreds of burials ensued.
-Just over a century later, in 2007, local historian Veronica Davis worked with the Richmond sheriff’s office and the city’s Department of Parks, Recreation, and Community Facilities to reclaim this lot as the “Colored Paupers Cemetery.”
+Just over a century later, in 2007, local historian Veronica Davis worked with the Richmond sheriff’s office and the city’s Department of Parks, Recreation, and Community Facilities to reclaim this lot as the “Garden of Lillies.”

 Podcast of James Netherwood (stoneworker), 1834-1898, by Raelyn Davis, Hassen Hafiz, and Ronald Romero: